 Some 7,500 islands constitute the South Pacific.
 Grouped into the three main sub-regions of Melanesia, Micronesia and Polynesia, the island nations are home to more than six million people from a diverse variety of backgrounds.
 Melanesia consists of several western islands, most notably Fiji, Vanuatu, New Caledonia and New Guinea.
 Further afield, American Samoa, Tonga, the Cook Islands and French Polynesia make up the bulk of Polynesia, while eight tiny islands north of the equator, including Palau, form much of Micronesia.

-Boasting some of the world's most spectacular island landscapes, the South Pacific islands are for many visitors a must-see destination.
-What better way to see them than by cruising the tranquil waters between the islands?
+Boasting some of the world's most spectacular island landscapes, the South Pacific islands are - for many visitors - a must-see destination.
+And what better way to see them than by cruising the tranquil waters between the islands?

-Australians love visiting the South Pacific and today, plenty of cruise lines offer a wide range of exciting itineraries to this enthralling destination.
+Australians love visiting the South Pacific and plenty of cruise lines offer a wide range of itineraries to this enthralling destination.

 Big-ship cruise lines such as P&O Australia, Princess Cruises and Carnival Australia visit the region all year round, while the Royal Caribbean, Celebrity Cruises, Cunard Line and Holland America Line offer itineraries from September through to May.

 Cruise enthusiasts can also indulge in South Pacific cruise on the decidedly luxurious Paul Gauguin, which services the region year-round.
 Alternatively, enjoy a short trip to the Yasawa Islands with small-ship lines, Captain Cook Cruises and Blue Lagoon Cruises.